-A ‘liquidity pool’ is formed when two crypto assets are paired together, in equal dollar value amounts, and offered up to an automated market maker (e.g. Uniswap).
+A liquidity pool is formed when two crypto assets are paired together, in equal dollar value amounts, and offered up to an automated market maker (e.g. Uniswap).
 If people then come along and wish to trade between the assets in that pool, then the liquidity in that pool – in other words, the assets that were placed into the pool – is used to facilitate the trade.

 Unlike a liquidity pool, the Stability Pool in the Liquid Loans protocol is one-sided, meaning only one asset – namely USDL stablecoin – can be placed into it.
-So what’s the benefit of doing that?

-Well, as a Stability Provider, you are supporting the health of the system, and for doing so you’re rewarded in the protocol’s native token, LOAN.
+As a Stability Provider, you are supporting the health of the system, and for doing so you’re rewarded in the protocol’s native token, LOAN.
 Plus, you also receive Pulse (PLS) when liquidations happen.
 This is because, by depositing your USDL into the Stability Pool, you’re essentially agreeing to buy PLS (at a discount) from Vaults being liquidated.

 When a liquidation occurs, USDL is taken from the Stability Pool and used to pay off the undercollateralized loan, and the collateral in the Vault (i.e. the PLS) is distributed proportionally amongst the Stability Providers.
 For example, if you own 10% of the Stability Pool, then you receive 10% of the PLS from liquidations, whenever they occur.